kofirok/quickSort/README.md

  # Implementing Quicksort
  # Khalid Kofiro

-This project simulates throwing darts at the unit circle to estimate the value of pi.
+This project implements quicksort on a folder of files containing hundreds of thousands of numbers, and prints out the results clearly.

 # Classes